 Regulatory mandates add to the challenge that enterprises face when protecting customer data against intrusion and theft, as well as demonstrating to authorities that compliance requirements have been amply met.
-Legacy enterprise content management (ECM) systems may use a patchwork of security provisions across a disconnected collection of servers and networks.
+Legacy Enterprise Content Management system (ECM) may use a patchwork of security provisions across a disconnected collection of servers and networks.
 Within this type of fragmented environment, data subject to compliance regulations can be difficult to track, monitor, delete, and present in order to demonstrate compliance with local and international laws.

 Not only is it necessary to make sure that data is protected throughout its lifecycle—in use, in transit, or in storage—some regulations require that an individual’s private data be removed from the system at a certain time.
 The European Union’s General Data Protection Regulation (GDPR) and the California Consumer Protection Act (CCPA) are two early examples of regulations that give consumers the right to be forgotten.
 And at least fifteen other states in the US are considering similar consumer privacy legislation.